 High Intensity Interval Training

-I find that the types of workouts in Crossfit really focus on full body strength and conditioning including core and lower body strength.
-Exercises like box jumps and plyometrics can help with uphill climbs and navigating challenging terrain.
-According to healthline.com, this type of high intensity interval training (HIIT) can help build strength, aerobic conditioning, improve V02 max, improve agility, balance, flexibility and help manage weight.
-With Crossfit I’ve found a community that keeps me motivated where I only have to show up and be told what to do.
-It works for me!
+Workouts like CrossFit focus on full body strength and conditioning, including the core and lower body strength that hiking demands.
+Exercises like box jumps and plyometrics translate directly to uphill climbs and navigating challenging terrain.
+According to healthline.com, this type of high intensity interval training (HIIT) can build strength, improve aerobic conditioning and VO2 max, sharpen agility, balance, and flexibility, and help manage weight.

 Man lifting barbell during a bench press exercise, with trainer spotting.

-In the end, find an activity you enjoy, whether it’s Crossfit, running, or something else entirely.
-Stay consistent, and you’ll be well-prepared for your next hiking adventure.
+In the end, find an activity you enjoy, whether it’s Hyrox, CrossFit, running, or something else entirely.
+Stay consistent and you’ll stay hiker fit and ready for your next adventure.

 Related Articles